DHTMLX/scheduler-docs/data/howtostart_dotnet.md

 as well as the [description of possible requests and responses](server_integration.md#requestresponsedetails) in the server_integration.md article.

-Below we will consider how to load data into Scheduler using .Net server side.
+Below we will consider how to load data into Scheduler using ASP.NET MVC server side.

 <h3 id="scheduler_data">Adding object with Scheduler data</h3>

-Let's create a controller that will be responsible for loading tasks and links data into Scheduler.
+Let's create a controller that will be responsible for loading events into Scheduler and providing CRUD API for events.

 Activate a context menu for the Controllers folder and select Add -> Controller.<br>
 Choose the Web API 2 Controller -> Empty.
 The new controller will be called "EventController".

 Open the newly created controller and put the following code into it: